ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 #### 1.2 Install the GitHub Pages Publish extension

 We also need the GitHub Pages Publish extension to publish our Hugo site to GitHub Pages.
 You can find it [here](https://marketplace.visualstudio.com/items?itemName=AccidentalFish.githubpages-publish) in the Marketplace.
-You need version 1.0.0 which has the option to specify a branch to publish to.
+You need version 1.0.0 or higher.
+It has the option to specify a branch to publish to.

 Click 'Get it free' again.
 Select your Azure DevOps organization and click 'Install'.

 #### 1.3 Generate GitHub Personal Access Token

-The GitHub Pages Publish task requires a GitHub Personal Access Token to access the GitHub Pages repository.
+The Publish to GitHub Pages task requires a GitHub Personal Access Token to access the GitHub Pages repository.
 Create one using these steps.

 - Browse to https://github.com/settings/tokens/new.
 - Enter your password if requested.